By Olivia David. Last updated 17th September 2021. Welcome to our London City airport accident claims guide.

 There are many people who work at London City Airport fulfilling a variety of different roles such as working as check-in staff, baggage handlers, maintenance workers, crew members and so on, and so it might not be surprising that some London City Airport accidents involve a member of the workforce.
 Having a London city Airport accident at work could result in numerous injuries and if due to negligence, a workplace accident claim may be launched.

 In order to lessen the chances of an accident occurring, all baggage handling employees should receive the correct training in lifting and handling techniques, correct stacking procedures and using the baggage carts, trolleys and carousel.
 The correct equipment needed for correct baggage handling tasks should also be supplied and regularly maintained by the airport.
-There is some information on the HSE website regarding baggage handling and the risks of injury which can be found here.
+There is some information on the HSE website regarding baggage handling and the risks of injury.

 If you have been injured in a baggage accident at the airport, you may be entitled to make a claim for your injury, just contact Accident Claims UK and we can assist you.